 - Mixers (sweets, sours, juices, etc.)

-- Toppers (sodas, champagne, and other sparkling mixers)
+- Toppers (sodas and sparkling mixers)

 Starting with the spirit allows you to gauge and adapt the drink to the liquor pour and individual taste.
 For instance, if you overpour the scotch in a Rob Roy, you can easily balance it out with a little more sweet vermouth.
 Likewise, if someone wants a "light" cosmopolitan, you can underpour the vodka and add more cranberry juice to compensate for the volume.

 Again, there are exceptions to this style of pouring.
 Often in martinis, it's preferred to finish it up with a dash or two of bitters or another enhancer because it is an "enhancement."
 Also, if Champagne is your base, such as it is for a Buck's fizz, you will obviously leave that for the end to retain the fizz.